pimoroni/enviroplus-python/README.md

 I've done changes by adding code relevant to plant growth monitoring, which is conveniently placed under [modified_code](https://github.com/argtus/enviroplus-python/tree/master/modified_code).

+### Lux to DLI conversion

+The LTR559 sensor reports its readings as Lux, which is a unit of measurement for illuminance defined as one lumen per square meter (lm/m²).
+The Lux measurements take into account the sensitivity of the human eye to different wavelengths of light as not all are equal to the human eye.
+Two light sources with the same number of lumens may appear to have different brightness to the human eye if they emit different colors of light.
+It doesn't measure well how the amount of light impacts plants growth and development.

+Daily Light Integral (DLI) on the other hand is a measure of the total amount of photosynthetically active radiation (PAR) that a plant receives over the course of a day.
+It is expressed as the number of moles of photons per square meter per day (mol/m²/d) and is commonly used in horticulture to quantify the amount of light that plants receive.
+The DLI required by a plant can vary depending on the species and growth stage, and it is important to provide the appropriate amount of light to optimize plant growth and productivity.

+Lux can be converted to DLI though.
+First convert Lux to PPFD $lx * 0.025 = PPFD(μmol/m²/s)$ and then to DLI $(PPFD * 60s * 60m * 16h) / 1 000 000 = DLI (mol/m²/d)$.
+I've assumed the photoperiod is 16 hours and the light used is a commonly available LED strip meant for growing plants which has white, blue and red LEDs, which would have a factor of 0.025.

 ## Codebase Maintenance

 I've also changed GitHub Actions and more specifically Enviro+ Python library tests to be compatible with Python `latest` and the latest versions of the dependencies.
 In addition, I've also added Dependabot to pump the GitHub Actions and `pip` dependencies as well as enabled CodeQL and Snyk security scans.